53rd Battalion (Australia): World War II

 Meanwhile, the rest of the battalion moved up to link up with 'B' and 'C' Companies.
-Upon arrival they took up a position around Isurava defending a parallel track to the main one, which bypassed the main Australian position.
-As the Japanese probed the 53rd's position confusion amongst the Australians reigned as the Japanese managed to infiltrate their perimeter and achieve a break-in.
+Upon arrival, they took up a position around Isurava, defending a parallel track to the main one, which bypassed the main Australian position.
+As the Japanese probed the 53rd's position, confusion amongst the Australians reigned as the Japanese managed to infiltrate their perimeter and achieve a break-in.
 A number of the battalion's senior officers were killed in the attack, including their commanding officer, Lieutenant Colonel Kenneth Ward.
-As a result of this loss, communications between the companies broke down rendering co-ordinated action impossible and 53rd began to fall back.
-This came at the worst possible moment for the Australians, as it left a gap in their defences along the Kokoda Track, one which left the way open for the Japanese to march straight through to Alola.
-The Japanese failed to exploit it before the 2/16th Battalion were brought up to plug the gap, and as a result a possible disaster was averted.
+As a result of this loss, communications between the companies broke down, rendering co-ordinated action impossible and 53rd began to fall back.
+This came at the worst possible moment for the Australians, as it left a gap in their defences along the Kokoda Track, leaving the way open for the Japanese to march straight through to Alola.
+The Japanese failed to exploit it, before the 2/16th Battalion was brought up to plug the gap, and as a result a possible disaster was averted.
 Nevertheless, a certain amount of stigma was attached to the battalion's performance, and they were later described as "the mob".

-Instances of sickness and disease continued to deplete the battalion also, and by the beginning of September they were down to just 213 men.
-During this time 'C' Company was detached to support the 2/14th Battalion, while the main body was brought back to Efogi where they manned a defensive position along the track running to Kagi, and established a line through which the 21st Brigade and the 39th Battalion withdrew.
-Holding their position as required, the 53rd Battalion remained in the line until the night of 5 September when they were ordered to fall back along the track.
-Despite performing creditably following their initial exposure to the fighting, the stigma attached to their performance at Isurava stuck and they were ordered back further still and were eventually removed from the front line fighting, being utilised instead in mundane garrison duties in the rear areas, while 100 men were transferred to reinforce the 39th Battalion.
-A small draft of about 40 men were sent to the 36th Battalion around this time also, before, finally, on 27 October 1942 the battalion was amalgamated once again with the 55th Battalion.
+Instances of sickness and disease continued to deplete the battalion, and by the beginning of September they were down to just 213 men.
+During this time 'C' Company was detached to support the 2/14th Battalion, while the main body was brought back to Efogi, where they manned a defensive position along the track running to Kagi, and established a line through which the 21st Brigade and the 39th Battalion withdrew.
+Holding their position as required, the 53rd Battalion remained in the line until the night of 5 September, when they were ordered to fall back along the track.

+Despite performing creditably following their initial exposure to the fighting, the stigma attached to their performance at Isurava stuck, and they were ordered back further still.
+They were eventually removed from the front line fighting, being utilised instead in mundane garrison duties in the rear areas, while 100 men were transferred to reinforce the 39th Battalion.
+A small draft of about 40 men were sent to the 36th Battalion around this time.
+On 27 October 1942 the battalion was amalgamated once again with the 55th Battalion.
 Around this time, the battalion's machine gun company was detached and in conjunction with several other Militia machine gun companies, it was used to form the 7th Machine Gun Battalion.